 Availability and Tutorial

-You can download binaries for Mac and Microsoft Windows (64 bit) directly from this website.
+You can download binaries from here (Mac OSX and 64 bit Microsoft Windows).
 The source code is available from Github which allows source-based installation.
 Please follow the instructions found there for manual installation or installation on a Linux system.

 Note: for a successfull installation on Mac OS X, extract the provided file and drag it into the "Applications" folder.
 You may need to allow execution of the software if you see a warning that TAPIR is from an "unidentified developer".
 Simply go to System Preferences, click on "Security & Privacy" and in the "General" tab allow the execution of TAPIR.